jenciso/stackrox-provision/README.md

 ## Intro

 This is a simple document based on the [Oficial Documentation](https://github.com/stackrox/helm-charts/tree/main/3.69.1/central-services).
-The ideia is create a local environment with multiple kubernetes clusters provisioned via kind.
+The idea is to create a local environment with multiple Kubernetes clusters provisioned via kind for laboratoy purposes.

 ![](https://raw.githubusercontent.com/jenciso/diagrams/master/draw.io/stackrox-provision.drawio.svg)